the-open-sourced-dotnet-guide/CSharp/Basics_8.0.md

 }
 ```

-Going from top to bottom, the first thing we see is we are using the `System` namespace.
+- Going from top to bottom, the first thing we see is we are using the `System` namespace.
 You can read more about it [here]("https://docs.microsoft.com/en-us/dotnet/api/system?view=netcore-3.0").

-Specifically we need it for `Console` and more information on that can be found [here]("https://docs.microsoft.com/en-us/dotnet/api/system.console?view=netcore-3.0").
+- Specifically we need it for `Console` and more information on that can be found [here]("https://docs.microsoft.com/en-us/dotnet/api/system.console?view=netcore-3.0").
 It's wise to learn how to read the documentation and get used to it but it will be overwhelming at first.

-Next we see the class `Program` which is the primary entry point that the compiler knows where to start.
+- Next we see the class `Program` which is the primary entry point that the compiler knows where to start.

-Next up to bat we see `static void Main(string[] args)`.
+- Next up to bat we see `static void Main(string[] args)`.
 That's the entry method of the application.
 A `method` is a contained set of instructions you can call on.
 An example of one might be `GetEyeColor()`.
 You can also pass in argumnts.
 In the instance above those come from the console. the `string[]` is a list of all of those and can be safely ignored (and you can even delete the `string[] args` bit while keeping the parenthesis).
 The return type is `void` meaning it doesn't return anything when the program closes or to anything else.
 Sometimes you'll return an error code or a success code if you're writing scripts that utilize several programs.

-Last up we see `Console.WriteLine("Hello, World!");` and this is what we're most interested in.
+- Last up we see `Console.WriteLine("Hello, World!");` and this is what we're most interested in.
 When you run this -- this is, obviously, what spits out "Hello, World!" to the console.

 ## Keywords

 ## Datatypes

 When programmers say datatype they generally mean what kind of data can the variable handle.
-For example `bool isFemale = false;`
+For example `bool isFemale = false;` should be obvious that they are not female.
+In C# it is strongly recommended to use variable names that are similar to natural language to that it is clearly communicated what it is for.
+For `boolean` variables they are usually prefixed with 'is' or 'has' or something similar.
+The goal is to communicate so choose whatever communicates the best.
+There's a good change that in the future you'll forget what you were doing and your own code will save you or frustrate you.

 There are two kinds of variables. [value and reference types]("#By Value and By Reference Types").